johnnytam100/FPredX/README.md

 # Remarks

 (1) Insertions that cannot fit into the aligned FP sequences of the original FPredX dataset were removed to maintain the total number of features

-Higher the number of insertions removed, lower the prediction accuracy.")
+Higher the number of insertions removed, lower the prediction accuracy.

 Check if any insertions were removed from the above log records of MAFFT OR confirm with the multiple aligned fasta file 'FPredX_mafft_predict.fasta

 (2) Position-residue pairs:

 If position-residue pairs from the sequences submitted for prediction were not present in the aligned FP sequences of the original FPredX dataset, all zeros were assigned to the positions for prediction.

 Higher the number of position-residue pairs reported above, lower the prediction accuracy.

 Check for locations of the position-residue pairs from the multiple aligned fasta file 'FPredX_mafft_predict.fasta'

 **Test**